Sequential probability ratio test: Detection of anomalous medical outcomes

 Spiegelhalter et al. have shown that SPRT can be used to monitor the performance of doctors, surgeons and other medical practitioners in such a way as to give early warning of potentially anomalous results.
-In their 2003 paper, they showed how it could have helped identify Harold Shipman as a murderer well before he was actually identified.
+They showed how it could have helped identify Harold Shipman as a murderer well before he was actually identified.

 Extensions

 MaxSPRT

 More recently, in 2011, an extension of the SPRT method called Maximized Sequential Probability Ratio Test (MaxSPRT) was introduced.
 The salient feature of MaxSPRT is the allowance of a composite, one-sided alternative hypothesis, and the introduction of an upper stopping boundary.
 The method has been used in several medical research studies.